polkadot-developers/substrate-developer-hub.github.io/docs/development/module/storage.md

 title: Runtime Storage
 ---

-Runtime storage allows you to store data in your blockchain which can be accessed from from your runtime logic and persists between blocks.
+Runtime storage allows you to store data in your blockchain which can be accessed from your runtime logic and persists between blocks.

 ## Storage Items